graysongroepper/sphinx-template/source/FirstPage/index.rst

 So what is this script doing?
 The script is actually very simple and all it is doing is printing Hello Digispark! on separate lines multiple times in Arduino.

-Download The Script We Made Onto The Digispark
+Download the Script We Made Onto the Digispark
 ----------------------------------------------

 Now its time to download our script we created.
 First we need to compile the